The Management

 environment of each interview.
 An initial meeting might be held

-in the hotel business center, a second in a private office and the
+in a hotel business centre, a second in a private office and the

-third over restaurant dinner.
+third over a meal at an attractive restaurant.
 Another very useful idea is for the

 candidate to be flown to the regional office for final meetings.